DalinRiches/Final_Project_275/README.md

 open a new window presenting the possible choices for that parameter.
 Note that for LFOs the Parameter menu updates dynamically based on what Component is currently selected, so the Component must be set first.
 An LFO can also be set to the component 'None', which effectively disables it.
+Phase Offset can not be modulated.

 ## Step Sequencer